Hacker0x01/docs.hackerone.com/docs/hackers/hacktivity.md

 Option | Details
 ------------- | --------
 All | Shows all activities that appear on Hacktivity.
-Bug Bounty | Shows activities on reports that are submitted to programs that provide bounties.
+Bug Bounty | Only shows activities on reports that are submitted to programs that provide bounties.
-Published | Shows activities on reports that are from external sources outside of HackerOne.
+Published | Only shows activities on reports that are from external sources outside of HackerOne.
 See: [Publishing External Vulnerabilities](/hackers/publishing-external-vulnerabilities.html)
-Disclosed | Shows activities on reports that have been disclosed to the public.
+Disclosed | Only shows activities on reports that have been disclosed to the public.
 You can view contents and details of the vulnerabilities of each report.
 Hackers I am following | Only shows the activities associated with hackers that you're following.
 Collaborations | Only shows the activities associated with reports that were collaborated on with multiple hackers.